ifml/ifml-editor/README.md

 IFML Editor
 ===========

-The open source IFML editor - Based on Sirius
+The open source Eclipse editor for [IFML](http://www.ifml.org/) (Interaction Flow Modeling Language).

+The editor is based on [Sirius](http://www.eclipse.org/sirius/) an Eclipse project to facilitate the creation of modeling editors.

 Using the tool
 ==============

-The tool is available at <a href="http://ifml.github.io">http://ifml.github.io</a>
+Instructions on how to install and get started with the tool are available in the [tool web page](http://ifml.github.io)

 Projects
 =========